Gino Pozzo

-Gino Pozzo (born 1965) is an Italian businessman and managing director and legal owner of Watford Football Club, who owns a sports investment group focused on the football sector.
+Gino Pozzo (born 1965) is an Italian businessman and managing director and legal owner of Watford, who owns a sports investment group focused on the football sector.

 Early life

 He is son of Italian businessman Giampaolo Pozzo and a member of the prominent Italian business-owning Pozzo family.

 Career

 Pozzo got his start in football as soon as he left university in his early 20s and has built his career around talent scouting and development of high-potential players.
-Pozzo is reportedly heavily involved in the day-to-day running of Watford F.C., as well as negotiating transfers between his father's football club Udinese Calcio in Italy.
+Pozzo is reportedly heavily involved in the day-to-day running of Watford, as well as negotiating transfers between his father's football club Udinese in Italy.

-Over the past decade, Pozzo and his family have become notable for their multi-club ownership strategies, including transferring players between Watford F.C., Udinese Calcio, and Granada CF (with Granada CF sold to Chinese businessman Jiang Lizhang in June 2016).
+Over the past decade, Pozzo and his family have become notable for their multi-club ownership strategies, including transferring players between Watford, Udinese and Granada (with Granada sold to Chinese businessman Jiang Lizhang in June 2016).

-Pozzo runs an international scouting team of 25 to 30 people who seek players through attending every significant competition around the world, especially in developing markets like South America, Africa, and Eastern Europe.
+Pozzo runs an international scouting team of 25 to 30 people who seek players through attending every significant competition around the world, especially in developing markets like South America, Africa and Eastern Europe.
 Pozzo is reported to have a pattern of investing small sums of money into high-risk players.
 His larger clubs' network has helped his business to minimize player acquisition costs while maximizing the profit from surging transfer fees as players are transferred and loaned among 'sister clubs' and later sold at a premium achieving high returns.

-Pozzo's career experience and business model has led to identifying talent at his three clubs and has been consistently applied to Udinese Calcio for over 25 years, leading some to call it the "talent factory".
-Granada CF and Watford achieved promotion to LaLiga and Premier League, respectively, through Pozzo's network and transformation from distressed situations.
+Pozzo's career experience and business model has led to identifying talent at his three clubs and has been consistently applied to Udinese for over 25 years, leading some to call it the "talent factory".
+Granada and Watford achieved promotion to La Liga and Premier League, respectively, through Pozzo's network and transformation from distressed situations.
 Pozzo's success includes the development of the clubs' own stadiums.